conventional-commits/conventionalcommits.org/content/about/index.md

 * [chglog](https://github.com/goreleaser/chglog): a tool for parsing Conventional Commits messages from git histories and turning them into templateable change logs.
 * [fastlane-plugin](https://github.com/xotahal/fastlane-plugin-semantic_release): follows the specification to manage versions and generate a changelog automatically.
 * [commitizen/cz-cli](https://github.com/commitizen/cz-cli): A Node.js tool to create commit messages following the Conventional Commits specs.
-* [commitizen-tools/commitizen](https://github.com/commitizen-tools/commitizen): A tool written in Python to create commiting rules for projects, auto bump versions and auto changelog generation.
+* [commitizen-tools/commitizen](https://github.com/commitizen-tools/commitizen): A tool written in Python to create committing rules for projects, auto bump versions and auto changelog generation.
 * [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): A PHP tool built to create commit messages following the Conventional Commits specs.
   Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
 * [php-conventional-changelog](https://github.com/marcocesarato/php-conventional-changelog): a tool built to generate a changelog from a project's committing history messages and metadata and automate versioning with Semver, following Conventional Commits specs.
 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.